DiscordGSM/DiscordGSM/README.md

 `port`: game server query port

-`channel`: the channel id - the channel that display the server embed, you can get the channel id by right click the channel bar
+`channel`: the channel id - the channel that display the server embed, channel id can be get by `Copy ID`

 3. Upload the servers.json to discord and copy the link by right click.